If you do NOT see the Table of Contents frame to the left of this page, then

 On 13 June 1945 the Battalion, less Baker Company, moved 459 miles to Augsburg, Germany.
 The Battalion set up in a vacant field on the outskirts of Augsburg while Baker Company moved to Pilsen, Czechoslovakia.
 On 27 June 1945 the 97th moved to Bamberg, Germany where Baker Company rejoined the Battalion from Czechoslovakia.
 The entire Battalion set up in a former German Cavalry garrison called Lagards Kaserne.
 At Bamberg the unit furnished communications for the Third Army's XV Corps.
 The mission was installation of XV Corps command post communications and the rehabilitation of open wire and underground circuits.
 Very High Frequency radio communications was furnished to the 6th Armored Division and the 26th Infantry Division.

 On 20 July 1945 Able Company moved to Munich, Germany and took over the mission of picking up wire from the 28th Signal Heavy Construction Battalion.
-While at Bamberg the 97th established communications for the Stars and Stripes and other press services, put in 10 VHF circuits from Altenburg Castle in Bamberg, and furnished signal communications for the war crimes trails at Burnberg.
+While at Bamberg the 97th established communications for the Stars and Stripes and other press services, put in 10 VHF circuits from Altenburg Castle in Bamberg, and furnished signal communications for the war crimes trails at Nurnberg.

 U.S. Constabulary Assignment